terraform-azurerm-examples/example-hub/README.md

 One example usage once you've cloned the repo:

+* [Optional] Bootstrap
-* [Optional] Copy the bootstrap output files from the storage account created by [terraform-bootstrap](https://github.com/terraform-azurerm-modules/terraform-bootstrap)
+  * Preview the bootstrap_README.md in the storage account created by [terraform-bootstrap](https://github.com/terraform-azurerm-modules/terraform-bootstrap)
+  * Download the bootstrap files
+  * Set the key in backend.tf to your Terraform statefile name, e.g. example-hub.tfstate
 * `mv terraform.tfvars.example terraform.tfvars` and edit
 * `terraform init`
 * `terraform validate`